Scuba Diving in Rapa Nui: Best Dive Spots + Eco-Friendly Hotels

-Discover everything you need to know about scuba diving in Rapa Nui (Easter Island), including the best dive sites and eco-friendly hotels.
+Discover everything you need to know about scuba diving in Rapa Nui (Easter Island), including the best dive sites and eco-friendly hotels for a sustainable stay.

 Emerging dramatically from the South Pacific Ocean, Rapa Nui (Easter Island) is a windswept speck of land.
 It’s incredibly remote, situated around 3,700 kilometres off the coast of Chile.